Joya de Nicaragua: Vitolas

-Below is a diagram of currently produced cigars with their available vitolas (dated august 2022).
+Below is a diagram of currently produced cigars with their available vitolas (dated August 2022).

 Some different vitola than listed below can still be found in some shops or on the internet, for example the Clásico Original in Torpedo or Perla vitola. this is most probably stock from before changes to the product range was made by the manufacturer.

-Also some are not avaible in all countries, for example the Cinco Decadas cigar is not available in the usa with the El Embargo 6x60 vitola.
+Also some are not available in all countries, for example the Cinco Décadas cigar is not available in the USA with the El Embargo 6x60 vitola.